fencer-so/commbank-program/1_backend.md

 - [ ] Save the generated password in your password manager (e.g., LastPass)
 - [ ] Click “Add User”

-## Connect Server with the Database
+## Connect Server With The Database
 - [ ] Navigate to “Database Deployments”
 - [ ] Click “Connect”
 - [ ] Click “Connect Your Application”